DerrickAppiahOsei/Final-Project/README.rst

     - 'dataset': the dataset the image belongs to
     - 'dataset_index': the index of the image in the dataset The dataset are uploaded on DataFed with id 	d/501306946 for the Bounding Boxes and d/501306069 for the Images.

+    Read for FinalWork
+Data preprocessing code can be modified based on how the h5 files obtained from DataFed is stored.

 I will provide an easier  access to data in the future but email is da886@drexel.edu for now.